5 Chicken Boredom Busters to Keep Them Busy During the Wintertime

-Winter can often be the most difficult season for backyard poultry owners.
+Winter can often be the most challenging season for backyard poultry owners.
 The mud and the manure can quickly turn your happy little run into a muddy and slippery mess.
-I often tell my husband that I wish the temperature would drop to about 25oF and then just stay there.
-I much prefer colder temperatures and frozen ground in the winter to 35oF and mud!
+I often tell my husband I wish the temperature would drop to about 25℉ and then stay there.
+I much prefer colder temperatures and frozen ground in the winter to 35℉ and mud!

 Poultry Blocks

 Poultry blocks are a wonderful tool if you have any of these problems.
-Poultry Blocks give your birds something else to peck on besides each other.
-You can keep blocks inside the coop or outside in the run or both!
+Poultry blocks give your birds something else to peck on besides each other.
+You can keep blocks inside the coop, outside in the run, or both!
 They really are wonderful tools to keep your birds pecking and active without causing damage to their coop mates.
 For a fun twist on blocks, check out our seasonal offerings of poultry blocks.
 I do suggest bringing outdoor blocks inside the coop at night.
-Rodents or larger predators could be attracted by blocks left outdoors and you definitely don’t want to invite these pests to your coop with a readily-available food source.
+Outdoor blocks could attract rodents or larger predators, and you don’t want to invite these pests to your coop with a readily available food source.

 Snack Ropes

-Another creative way to help your birds break the winter doldrums is by providing snack ropes.
+Providing snack ropes is another creative way to help your birds break the winter doldrums.
 Do any of you remember stringing popcorn around Christmas time to use as decorations?
 Backyard poultry LOVE these types of treats.
 Any scraps or treats that you would normally throw out for your birds can be strung on rope and hung in the run for your birds to enjoy.
 Vegetables, leafy greens, fruits, small gourds, and leftover popcorn from your Christmas tins all make adorable and charming snack ropes.
-The birds love the extra treats and have a great time picking them off of the ropes.
+The birds love the extra treats and have a great time picking them off the ropes.
 Of course, don’t overdo it.
 Treats and snacks should comprise no more than 10-15% of total feed consumption.
 A complete poultry feed should be the primary source of nutrients for your birds, especially in the winter season!

 Free Range Time